probnot/wpg-weatherchan/README.md

 This uses 'ECData' from env_canada to get the weather data from Environment Canada.
 It can be found here: (https://github.com/michaeldavie/env_canada).
 It also uses the fonts VCR OSD Mono (https://www.dafont.com/vcr-osd-mono.font) and 7-Segment Normal (https://blogfonts.com/7-segment-normal.font).

 It was tested on a Raspberry Pi 3 running Raspberry Pi OS (full w/desktop).
-I recommend at the 3 or higher.
+I recommend the model 3 or higher.
 Because it uses tkinter, it must be launched from the GUI in raspbian.
 I recommend disabling screenblank, and turning on overscan for best results.

 The Composite video output in the Raspberry Pi runs at 720x480, so I recommend setting the display to this and not 640x480 (which added a black bar on the side for me).